Ry0511/my_bl1_sdk_mods/src/native/text_mods/lexer_parser/README.md

 1. They can refer to an existing object, in which, we mutate the object
 2. The definition may contain child definitions which may or may not exist
-3. There is no good way to get the package from the object definition so we will extend the definition to include the package
+3. There is no good way to get the package from the object definition so we will extend the definition to include the package.
+Child object definitions can rely on the parent for the package

 ```text
 Begin Object Class=WeaponPartDefinition Name=barrel5_Jakobs_Unforgiven